vector1505/Speed_doku/server/API_DOCS.md

 ---

 ## Notes
-- All responses are in JSON format.
+- All responses are in JSON format and follow a common structure.
 - CORS is enabled.
 - Ensure MongoDB is running and `DB_URI` is set in `.env`.